setyantyuda/setyantyuda/README.md

 </br>
 </br>

-<p>Please don't hesitate to contact me directly, I'm really eager to collaborate with you.</p>
+<p>Don't hesitate to contact me directly, I'm really eager to collaborate with you.</p>

 <samp>
   <a href="https://instagram.com/im.yourtype">Instagram</a> .